peacefulbelovedfish/TheConspiratorium/data/towns/belford/npcs/GarloBelmaris.md

 **Alignment:** Neutral Evil
 **Affiliation:** Kingpin of the [Gilded Shadows](../towns/belford/guilds/GildedShadows.md)

+### Brief Summary
+The powerful and enigmatic leader of the [Gilded Shadows](../guilds/GildedShadows.md), whose criminal empire operates out of the [Old Tanning Factory](../../../../campaigns/campaign2/descriptions/TheOldTannery_APlaceForgotten.md).
+Though ruthless, he understands the importance of balance and keeps the city’s underworld from descending into chaos.*

 ### **Visual Description:**
 A towering half-orc with broad shoulders and a presence that fills any room.
 Garlo has deep-set eyes, calculating and cold, always measuring those around him.
 His short black hair is peppered with gray, a sign of his long rule over the underworld.
 He dresses in practical but fine dark clothing, favoring deep reds and gold accents.
-He wears a heavy signet ring—one that carries the symbol of the **Gilded Shadows**, marking him as its undisputed ruler.
+He wears a heavy signet ring—one that carries the symbol of the **[Gilded Shadows](../guilds/GildedShadows.md)**, marking him as its undisputed ruler.
 His voice is low and steady, each word weighted with meaning.

 ### **Personality:**
 Garlo is **ruthless, patient, and strategic**—a predator that never strikes without reason.
 He believes in **absolute control**, not just over his guild but over **Belford's entire criminal underbelly**.
 He doesn't tolerate chaos; everything runs according to **his** design.
 Unlike petty crime bosses, he isn’t reckless—he plays the **long game**, making careful moves, collecting favors, and eliminating threats before they even know they exist.
 His **calm, controlled demeanor** makes him all the more terrifying—when he raises his voice, people listen.